ABHI-Theq/Zerko/README.md

 ## 📚 Comprehensive Documentation

-Our documentation has been completely overhauled to provide detailed, professional-grade guidance for developers, users, and contributors.
-Each document includes advanced examples, troubleshooting guides, and best practices.
+Our documentation ecosystem provides enterprise-grade guidance covering every aspect of the Zerko platform.
+Each document includes detailed examples, troubleshooting guides, and best practices for developers, users, and system administrators.

 ### 🎯 Core System Documentation